 The Justice Administrative Commission (JAC), created in 1965, provides

-administrative services on behalf of 49 judicial related entities.
+administrative services on behalf of 49 judicial related offices (JROs).

 Guardian ad Litem Program.
 Services provided are primarily in the areas of accounting, budget, financial services, and human resources.
-While the JAC administratively serves these offices, the JAC does not supervise, direct, or control the offices it serves.
+While the JAC administratively serves these JROs, the JAC does not supervise, direct, or control the JROs it serves.